torvalds/linux/Documentation/driver-api/i3c/protocol.rst

   related capabilities
 * DCR: Device Characteristic Register.
 This 8-bit register describes the functionalities provided by the device
-* Provisional ID: A 48-bit unique identifier.
-On a given bus there should be no Provisional ID collision, otherwise the discovery mechanism may fail.
+* Provisioned ID: A 48-bit unique identifier.
+On a given bus there should be no Provisioned ID collision, otherwise the discovery mechanism may fail.

 I3C slave events
 ================